CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

       - <author's name> (<author's github id>)
       '''

 5. Our documentation section is complete.
 Next, we skim through the examples section of the copied module and make changes to it by adding the necessary parameters to all the examples.
-Please note that Removing and Querying an object will only contain the object name and no objects parameters.
-Query All will not have any parameters ensuring that all the objects of the class being worked upon are returned.
+Please note that removing and querying an object will only contain the object name and no object parameters.
+"Query All" will not have any parameters, ensuring that all the objects of the class being worked upon are returned.

 .. code-block:: yaml